 Due to her donation in the winter and another one over the summer, Elana was featured in Mass.
 General's biannual newsletter, Everyday Amazing.
 You can read the article they wrote about her here.

-After taking a few years off from selling her bracelets, Elana was ready to raise more money to find the cure.
+After taking a few years off from selling her bracelets to concentrate on school, Elana was ready to raise more money to find the cure.
 She launched this website in late September and received numerous orders and donations right away.
 Within two months another $1,500 was ready to be delivered to Mass.
 General.
 The hospital was pleased to hear this and made arrangements for Elana and her mother to come up to the hospital and make the donation in person.
 To see someone of a young age continue to pursue a project like Beading for Brain Cancer for all these years meant a lot to MGH.
 For Elana and her mother, this was an emotional visit to the hospital.
 They went back to Mass.
 General for the first time since Jack had passed.
 Here they visited the Stephen E. and Catherine Pappas Center for Neuro-Oncology, where Jack was treated for his cancer, and presented Jack's Doctor, Dr. Tracy Batchelor, with a check for $1,500 for his glioblastoma research.

 Elana and Jack Sargent were nominated to be one of the 100 honorees in Mass General Hospital's annual The One Hundred gala in 2011.
 This gala is an awareness and fundraising initiative that honor's people whose commitment to the fight against cancer is inspiring.
 Elana and her brother became one of three featured nominees at the event for their fundraising through Beading for Brain Cancer.
 Many wealthy donors attend this prestigious event, as all the money raised goes to the Mass General Cancer Center.
 Jack and Elana were asked to make 800 bracelets, their largest order yet, to be given to every person who made a donation at the gala.
-Elana teamed up with the event for this because they believed that after the attendees heard Elana's story, more people would be willing to donate and earn themselves one of her bracelets.
+Elana teamed up with the event because they believed that after the attendees heard Elana's story, more people would be willing to donate and earn themselves one of her bracelets.
 The One Hundred raised more money for cancer in 2011 than any other year ever has, $270,000, in large part to the Sargent children and their beautiful bracelets.

 Check out www.theonehundred.org to read about the gala and other nominees.
 Click here to read Jack and Elana's story.